 Crime prevention at Southern Maine Community College is based on minimizing or eliminating criminal opportunities and encouraging students and employees to be responsible for their own safety/security and the safety/security of others.
 The Safety and Security Department conducts crime prevention programs upon request to educate the SMCC community on measures the community can take to reduce the chances of becoming a victim of crime.
 Crime prevention programs for resident students are arranged on an as-needed basis by Resident Assistants, Resident Directors and by the Safety and Security Department.
 These programs include crime prevention do's and don'ts in the Residence Life Guide as well as various fire and life safety programs throughout the academic year.
 In addition, a Campus Safety Tips brochure is provided during residence hall opening and consists of proven crime prevention and personal safety tips.
 The Resident Directors of each hall are responsible for student safety programming, safety related room inspections, and trains staff on proper emergency procedures.

-Ongoing educational programs addressed sexual assault, domestic violence, dating violence, and stalking with the help of presenters from the following organizations; Planned Parenthood, Family Crisis, Sexual Assault Response Services of Southern Maine, Frannie Peabody, Family Crisis Services and the Young Adult Abuse Prevention Program (YAAPP).
+Ongoing educational programs addressed sexual assault, domestic violence, dating violence, and stalking with the help of presenters from the following organizations; Planned Parenthood, Family Crisis, Sexual Assault Response Services of Southern Maine, Frannie Peabody, and Speak About It.